• Join the Club!

 • Preheat the oven to 350°.
 Line two 12-cup muffin tins with 18 paper liners or spray with nonstick cooking spray.

-• In a large mixing bowl, combine the milk, oil, yogurt, eggs, and vanilla.
+• In another large mixing bowl, combine the milk, oil, applesauce, flaxseed egg substitute, and vanilla extract.

 • Bake until golden brown and a tester inserted comes out with a few crumbs attached, about 25 minutes.
 Cool on a rack.